sjoblomj/feeder/README.md

 * gitlab - Parser for GitLab issues
 * youtrack - Parser for issues on YouTrack
 * wardruna - Custom parser for the site wardruna.com
+* shadowflare - Custom parser for the site sfsrealm.hopto.org
+* stormcoast-fortress - Custom parser for the site stormcoast-fortress.net

 ## Yaml configuration